GerHobbelt/RE-flex/doc/index.md

   `scan()`    | return nonzero if input at current position matches partially `split()`   | return nonzero for a split of the input at the next match

-These methods return a nonzero value for a match, meaning the `size_t accept()` value that identifies the regex group pattern that matched.
-The methods are repeatable, where the last three return additional matches found when repeated.
+These methods return a nonzero value for a match, meaning the `size_t reflex::AbstractMatcher::accept()` value that identifies the regex group pattern that matched.
+These methods are repeatable where the last three in the list return additional matches when found.

 For example, to check if a string is a valid date using Boost.Regex: